-“Allergic reactions are actually overreactions by the body to a foreign substance, like pollen, pet dander or dust mites,” he says.
+“Allergic reactions are actually overreactions by the body to a foreign substance, like pollen, pet dander or dust mites,” Dr. Millard said.
 “It’s that overreaction that can lead to inflammation of the airways, causing airway spasms and wheezing.”

-When to see a doctor
+When to see a doctor for asthma

-Choosing a treatment
+Choosing an asthma treatment

-“If every time you vacuum or sweep you start wheezing, that’s a pretty good indicator that dust is an asthma trigger of yours,” Dr. Millard says.
+“If every time you vacuum or sweep you start wheezing, that’s a pretty good indicator that dust is an asthma trigger of yours,” Dr. Millard said.
 “Have someone else do that chore, and stay out of the area for 20 to 30 minutes to let things settle.”

 But avoidance isn’t your only option.

-“The primary treatment of asthma is medication,” Dr. Millard says.
+“The primary treatment of asthma is medication,” Dr. Millard said.
 “Quick-relief medicines open up airways.
 But more important are the controller therapies, which reduce inflammation and prevent the airway spasms from happening in the first place.”